 A. It sure is.
 While the footprint of the phone is smaller than the new Huawei Mate 9, but ARA feels substantially larger and is more cumbersome to use.

-That’s all we have for now.
-We’re planning a few more articles for later in the week.
-As mentioned above, feel free to ask us any questions you have about the phone.
+That’s all I have for now.
+I’m planning a few more articles for later in the week.
+If you have any additional questiona sbout the phone, please leave them in the comments.